 e.
-Liability of the Council of Emergency Medicine Residency Directors and Emergency Medicine Foundation i.
+Liability of the Council of Residency Directors in Emergency Medicine and Emergency Medicine Foundation i.
 The EMF and CORD assumes no financial liability if patient care responsibilities of any kind are undertaken by the program faculty or investigator.
 The principal investigator and his or her institution acknowledge that the EMF is not legally liable for the conduct of the institution, the principal investigator, the program faculty, or any associate investigators.